International Conference on

 RTA-22:

-Novi Sad (Serbia), July 2011.
+Novi Sad (Serbia), May 30 - June 1, 2011.

-PC chair: Manfred Schmidt-Schauss (Frankfurt am Main).
+PC Chair: Manfred Schmidt-Schauss (Frankfurt am Main).

 Conference Chair: Silvia Ghilezan (Novi Sad).